Written by Dave Lacey

 We are delighted to share a selection of performance benchmarks based on IPU systems that are now available as an IPU Cloud preview on Microsoft Azure and as IPU-Server products from Dell with full support from our production release Poplar® software stack.

-Customers are able to replicate our benchmarks using code we will make available as public examples on the Graphcore GitHub site from Monday 18th November 2019.
-All of the benchmarks in this blog, plus several other application examples that are not included here, will be available publicly.
-Customer implementations will not be available as public examples, as you would expect.
+Customers are able to replicate our benchmarks using code which is available as public examples on the Graphcore GitHub site.
+Code for all of the benchmarks in this blog can be downloaded from GitHub, plus several other application examples.
+Customer implementations have not been made available as public examples, as you would expect.
 Please check back regularly as we will be adding more applications on an ongoing basis.